tarantool/doc/doc/reference/tt_cli/configuration.rst

 Launch modes
 ------------

-``tt`` launch mode defines its working directory and the way it searches the configuration file:
+``tt`` launch mode defines its working directory and the way it searches for the configuration file:

 ..  container:: table